MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/how-to-configure-azure-ad-auth.md

 String resourceId = "Your Resource ID";
 String region = "Your Region";

-// You need to include the "aad#" prefix and the "#" (hash) separator between resource ID and AAD access token.
+// You need to include the "aad#" prefix and the "#" (hash) separator between resource ID and Microsoft Entra access token.
 String authorizationToken = "aad#" + resourceId + "#" + token;
 SpeechConfig speechConfig = SpeechConfig.fromAuthorizationToken(authorizationToken, region);
 ```